-As a collection of authenticated vernacular Australian buildings, APV is a significant educational tool to provide insights and understanding into Australian history.
-Its utility to schools and universities is outstanding and its ability to create awareness among the public at large is considerable.
-The authenticity of the buildings and the movable heritage on the site, including sulkys, furniture, signs, tools, household fittings and the like provides an invaluable facility for research.
+APV is an open-air museum of houses and other buildings, associated with early Australian domestic life in the country and with rural trades and services.
+As such it is a significant educational tool to provide insights and understanding into Australian history.
+Its utility to schools is outstanding and its ability to create awareness among the public at large is considerable.
 The cultural diversity exhibited by the history of the buildings adds substantially to its educational value.
 At the same time, the survival of these buildings and the research which they have prompted about their original location and the people who were associated with them has made possible on an ongoing basis the acquisition of new knowledge about the social and family history of ordinary rural Australians of the nineteenth and twentieth centuries.
 This gives APV an important role at the state level.